Some people who want to sexually harm children and young people often use social media and apps to get close to them and gain their trust.

 Many children and young people don't understand that they have been groomed, or that what has happened is abuse.
 You can find age-appropriate resources and further advice to help you start and continue conversations with your child to promote online safety.

-National children’s charities offering advice about the online grooming of children and young people include: Parents Protect, Childline, NSPCC, ThinkUKnow and Kidsmart.
+National children’s charities offering advice about the online grooming of children and young people include: Parents Protect, Childline, NSPCC and ThinkUKnow.